Buy-European-Made/buy-european-made.eu/CONTRIBUTING.md

    neighbors), you need both the `config` and the `Component` files.
 1. Import the config and add it to the `./src/blocks/RenderBlocks.tsx` file.
 1. Import the Component and add it to the pages collection.

+# Git-Hooks

+We use [Husky](https://typicode.github.io/husky/#/) to manage git hooks.

+The following hooks are available:

+- `pre-commit`: Runs `pnpm lint-staged` to check the code formatting and linting on staged files.
+  - lint-staged config can be found in `package.json`
+- `pre-push`: Runs `pnpm lint` and `pnpm format:check` to check the code formatting and linting on all files.

+Skip the hooks by running `git commit --no-verify` or `git push --no-verify`.